 If you’ve only got a minute:

-- The advantages of investing in gold include it being a “risk diversifier”, a hedge against inflation and a safety asset.
+- There are advantages when you invest in gold, as it is a “risk diversifier”, a hedge against inflation, and a safety asset.

-- There are 3 main ways to invest in gold: physical gold, buying into ETFs and unit trusts, and through robo-advisors.
+- There are several ways to invest in gold like physical gold, buying into ETFs and unit trusts, and through robo-advisors.

 1. A “risk diversifier”